lndecastro/AI4EL/tempBook5/Module4_Staying_Smart.md

 You just told me [claim].
 How confident are you in this?
 What sources support it?
 Is there anything you are uncertain about?
 ```
-AI will often acknowledge uncertainty when directly asked — even if it did not volunteer it.
+AI will often acknowledge uncertainty when directly asked, even if it did not volunteer it.

 **Ask AI to fact-check itself:**
 ```